rahulrk-dev/snips/RandomNumberGenerator.md

 # [Random Number Generator within a given Range]
-[Its an snippet for a  function random number generator which whill generates a number within a given range]
+[Its an snippet for a  function random number generator which whill generates a number within a given range include extreme values]

 ## Result
 ```
-  // Add final result
+console.log(randomNumber( 1, 100 )); // 68
 ```

 ## Snip Langauge